What you need to know when planning the perfect RV Road Trip is first of all a safe route and a good plan to get to your destination easily.

 - Road trip with children and / or pets?

 - Useful items to bring on your journey.
 Must-haves.

 How many breaks should you take?

-As a general rule, it’s best to take a break of at least 15 minutes every two hours, and to not drive for more than six to eight hours in a day, to ensure you stay alert.
+As a general rule, it’s best to take a break of at least 15 minutes every two hours and to not drive for more than six to eight hours a day, to ensure you stay alert.
 Get out of the car and go for a short walk, stretch your bones, let the dog and the kids run.